acorn-io/docs/docs/50-advanced/25-compose-to-acorn.md

 ### Compose Networks

 There is no direct translation for Docker Compose networks in Acorn.
-Acorn has its own networking model that involves a single network for the containers in project / region.
+Acorn has its own networking model that involves a single network for the containers in a project / region.

 ### Compose Configs